-In our opinion, creating a proper itinerary (even if it’s very loose) is essential if you want to visit Europe.
+In our opinion, creating a travel itinerary (even if it a loose outline) is essential when planning your travel to Europe.
 It’s even more essential if you want to go backpacking cheaply in Europe.

 Here’s the thing about visiting Europe… you could travel for over 12 months and still feel like you’ve missed a lot.
 Everyone has difficulty choosing where to visit.
 It’s probably the most common struggle.
 It takes a lot of creativity and you’ll probably spend many hours trying to nail down your itinerary.

 This article will help give you advice for planning your travel itinerary.

 We like to think of travel planning kind of like you’re doing a puzzle.
 You start by assembling the border (your arrival and departure dates) because that is the easiest.
 Then you figure the rest out.
 Sometimes you have a few chunks assembled, but it takes a lot of trial and error before you complete it.

 Why Should I Plan an Itinerary?
 I Want To Be A Free Spirit!